AvLab-CV/Face-Detection-Database-Benchmark/README.md

 [1.Face synthesis](https://sites.google.com/site/avlabbenchmark/face-synthesis)

-We hope that the Pulse from face (Face-Detection-Database-Benchmark) database could revolutionized the landscape of heart rate detection research.
+We hope that the Face-Detection-Database database could revolutionized the landscape of heart rate detection research.
 A detailed introduction of Face-Detection-Database-Benchmark can be found in the [paper](https://ieeexplore.ieee.org/abstract/document/6522507).

 Update
 --